QUEEN’S BENCH DIVISION

 1. Following the amendments to PD51O (The Electronic Working Pilot Scheme) which came into effect on 1 January 2019, the Electronic Working Pilot Scheme (“the EWPS”), has commenced in the Queen’s Bench Division of the Royal Courts of Justice (save for the Administrative Court), using the new CE-File electronic court file.

 2. Court users are able to file documents electronically direct to the court file.
-Court Users can sign up to use electronic filing by logging on to https://efile.cefile-app.com.
+Court Users can sign up to use electronic filing by logging in (external link, opens in a new tab).
 This note is intended to explain what the practical effects of the EWPS.
-Further practical guidance for users of CE-file can be found at https://www.gov.uk/guidance/ce-file-system-information-and-support-advice
+Further practical guidance for users of CE-file (external link, opens in a new tab) can be found online.

 3. All Claims and Appeals issued on and after 17 November 2018 are now managed through CE File and all documents filed are held on CE-File.
 Some Claims (not Appeals) issued before 17 November 2018 have also been migrated to CE-File and parties can also file documents in and case manage such cases electronically.
 Parties can also request that a claim (not Appeals) be migrated to CE-File.